-This project is considered an on-going Authorized but Unconstructed project under P.L.
+This project is also considered an on-going Authorized but Unconstructed project under P.L.
 113-2 Disaster Relief Appropriations Act (Hurricane Sandy).
 The term "authorized but unconstructed project" refers to previously authorized projects for which no physical construction has occurred as well as projects that contain elements where construction has not been completed.
-Therefore, the remaining initial construction portions of the project may be eligible to completed at 100% Federal with no sponsor payback. \$650,000 has been received to complete the necessary steps to construct these components to include completion of LRR, approve and execute a new Project Partnership Agreement; acquire the necessary real estate; complete plans and specifications; and advertise and award the construction contracts.
+Therefore, the remaining initial construction portions of the project may be eligible to be completed at 100% Federal with no sponsor payback.
+These components include Atlantic City Bulkhead and beachfills at Margate & Longport.

+In FY13, FY14 & FY15 \$950K has been received to complete the necessary steps to construct initial construction to include completion of Limited Reevaluation Report (LRR), approve and execute a new Project Partnership Agreement (PPA); acquire the necessary real estate; complete plans and specifications; and advertise and award the construction contracts.
+For this project a HSLRR specific to Hurricane Sandy was completed & approved which recommended moving forward with initial construction under PL 113-2.
+This HSLRR was used to support the development of a PPA which was executed on 23 Jun 14.